cybera/text2img/README.md

 ### Start a Rapid Access Cloud (RAC) GPU instance

 Sing up for a RAC account from https://rac-portal.cybera.ca/users/sign_in.

+Launch a RAC GPU instance using the instructions [here](https://wiki.cybera.ca/display/RAC/GPU+Computing) (note that `g1.*` instances are far more likely to be availabe when considering scaling the project).
+It can take >30 minutes for the instance to spawn, so don't worry if it seems to be lagging, keep yourself occupied.

-Launch a RAC GPU instance and ensure you are able to use `$ ssh` to access the instance.
+After the instance has spun up, ensure you are able to SSH into the instance.
+Modify the security rules if necessary.

 ### Install Docker